TracksApp/tracks/tracks/doc/manual.markdown

 1. **Ruby**.
 Version 1.8.6 is recommended, but it is also possible to use 1.8.5, 1.8.4 and 1.8.2.
 Note that 1.8.3 is not compatible.
 If you are running Mac OS X Leopard, you already have Ruby 1.8.6 installed by default, so you have nothing to do here.
 You can get the source to compile yourself [here](http://ftp.ruby-lang.org/pub/ruby/1.8/ruby-1.8.6.tar.gz) for all platforms, or Windows users can use an easy [installer](http://rubyforge.org/frs/?group_id=167).
 If you're using a version of Mac OS X earlier than 10.5.0, it is recommended that you use the [instructions here](http://hivelogic.com/narrative/articles/ruby-rails-mongrel-mysql-osx) to install all the Rails dependencies, though you can skip the step to install Rails if you like.
 2. **RubyGems**.
 The gems needed by Rails to interact with the database have to be compiled on the platform on which they will be run, so we cannot include them with the Tracks package, unlike some other gems.
 So you will need to [download](http://rubyforge.org/frs/?group_id=126) and install RubyGems (run `ruby setup.rb` after extracting the package).
 Note that once again, Mac OS X Leopard users get an easy life, because RubyGems and the SQLite3 gem is already installed.
 Once installed you can use RubyGems to install the gems you need for your database.
 If you are using SQLite3, run `sudo gem install sqlite3-ruby`, then select the appropriate package for your platform (version 1.2.1 recommended).
 You can use MySQL without installing a gem, but installing the gem can speed things up a bit: `sudo install gem mysql`.
 If you're using Leopard, there are a few work-arounds necessary, which are explained on [Mac OS Forge](http://trac.macosforge.org/projects/ruby/wiki/Troubleshooting#IcannotbuildrubymysqlonLeopardwithmysql.combinaries).
 The ruby-mysql bindings can sometimes be a bit troublesome to install, so to be honest, it's probably not worth the bother unless you are trying to wring maximum speed out of your system.
 If you are using PostgreSQL, then you can install a postgres gem: `gem install postgres`.
 3. **Database**.
 The easiest option is to use SQLite3, as the database is included in the package.
 All you need then is the `sqlite3-ruby` gem, as described in step 2, and the SQLite3 libraries and binary (see [sqlite.org](http://sqlite.org/download.html) for downloads and installation instructions).
 If you want to use MySQL, download and install a package for your platform from [MySQL.com](http://dev.mysql.com/downloads/mysql/5.0.html).
 The basic steps for Postgresql should be similar to those for MySQL, but they will not be discussed further here.

+If you are using Unix, you might find [this guide](http://www.cooldown.com.ar/2006/12/16/install-tracks-on-ubuntu-or-debian/) by c00i90wn helpful.
+It was written for Tracks 1.043, but it should work for Tracks 1.5.

 ## Installation ##